-Targets for both student performance and aggregate targets for educator performance Student Targets.
-The student target is the expected outcome at the end of the instructional period.
-Those proposing SLOs should ensure that the student targets are both ambitious and realistic, which is quite a challenging design task, especially during the early years of SLO implementation.
-Several researchers (e.g., Marion, et al., 2012; Lachlan-Haché, Cushing, & Bivona, 20125) have suggested that teachers set targets using available baseline data to help contextualize the learning targets for individuals or groups of students.
-Many SLO approaches use baseline data as a basis for both growth and achievement/proficiency goals for students.
+Targets for both student performance and aggregate targets for educator performance

+Student Targets.
+The student target, also referred to as proficiency statements in Kentucky, is the expected outcome at the end of the instructional period.
+Targets in Kentucky are the same for all students in the class and should be appropriate, given the interval of instruction, for the whole class and for special populations (e.g., English Learners, Students with Disabilities).
+Those proposing SGGs should ensure that the student targets are both ambitious and realistic, which is quite a challenging design task, especially during the early years of SGG implementation.

+Several researchers (e.g., Marion, et al., 2012; Lachlan-Haché, Cushing, & Bivona, 20126) have suggested that teachers set targets using available baseline data to help contextualize the learning targets for individuals or groups of students.
+The TPGES process uses baseline data as a basis for both growth and achievement/proficiency goals for students.
 A description of a set of targets for the learning goal described above follows: